ZFS: Set or create a filesystem quota

 zfs set quota=100G techrx/home

 The quota of a descendent filesystem (like techrx/home/qmchenry) can be additionally constrained.
-To set my home directory to be able to use no more than 10GB of disk space:
+To set my home directory to be able to use no more than 10GB of disk space, I use the following:

 zfs set quota=10g techrx/home/qmchenry

-Since davak is a sworn Windows guy, we can set his quota to 5MB (and we feel that’s being generous):
+Since davak is a sworn Windows user, we can set his quota to 5MB (and we feel that is being generous):

 zfs set quota=5m techrx/home/davak

-Since MickeyMouse has been writing some awesome recipes, we don’t want to limit his space.
-If his quota was previously set at 10GB, we can remove this quota with:
+Since MickeyMouse has been writing some awesome tech-recipes, we do not want to limit his space.
+If his quota was previously set at 10GB, we can remove this quota with the following:

 zfs set quota=none techrx/home/MickeyMouse